dylanlindgren/docker-nginx/README.md

 To automatically start the container when you restart enable the unit file with the command `systemctl enable nginx.service`.

-Something to note is that this service is set to require `php-fpm.service` which is a service which runs the php-fpm container made with  [dylanlindgren/docker-phpfpm](https://github.com/dylanlindgren/docker-phpfpm).
+Something to note is that this service is set to require `phpfpm.service` which is a service which runs the php-fpm container made with  [dylanlindgren/docker-phpfpm](https://github.com/dylanlindgren/docker-phpfpm).

 ## Acknowledgements
 The below pages were very useful in the creation of both of these projects.